synergy2411/mar-22-brillo/training_reference.md

         - Stored in MongoDB

 # Step 02
-- Authenticate the User when user login (username, password) -> if user is authenticated, then assign the token
+- Authenticate the User when user login (email, password) -> if user is authenticated, then assign the token